 The East Campus area was originally acquired by the university in the 1870s to be used as an experimental farm.
 Known then as “farm campus,” students performed work on campus to receive a hands-on learning experience similar to the experiential learning model used by the College of Agricultural Sciences and Natural Resources today.

-Attendees, including Lindsey Chizinski’s Principles of Ecology class, discussed grazing, ruminant nutrition and grassland ecology with faculty, staff and graduate students from Animal Science and Grassland Systems.
+Attendees, including Lindsey Chizinski’s Principles of Ecology class, discussed grazing, ruminant nutrition and grassland ecology with faculty, staff and graduate students from Animal Science, Grassland Systems, and Agronomy and Horticulture.

 Keegan Dunn, a junior integrated science major, was interested in the discussion on how adaptive grassland management can vary from year to year based on the goals.